Murder of Nicola Furlong: Death

-The group thereafter arrived at the Scramble bar in Shibuya, where Furlong and her friend bought the men a round of drinks out of gratitude.
-Hinds and Blackston then bought shots of tequila for the two women, and after drinking her shot Furlong's friend suddenly blacked out and did not regain her senses fully for several hours afterwards.
+The group arrived at the Scramble bar in Shibuya, where Furlong and her friend bought the men a round of drinks out of gratitude.
+Hinds and Blackston then bought shots of tequila for the two women and, after drinking her shot, Furlong's friend suddenly blacked out and did not regain her senses fully for several hours afterwards.
 At 12:50 am, Hinds and Blackston hailed a taxi and placed the two now heavily intoxicated women in the back, then instructed the driver to take them to the Keio Plaza Hotel.
-A surveillance camera in the roof of the vehicle, which the two men were unaware of, recorded Blackston sexually assaulting Furlong's unconscious friend while both men are laughing and discussing having sex with the pair.
-Hinds was recorded saying: "We can fuck them", with Blackston being recorded replying: "We are going to fuck them and leave them in my room."
+A surveillance camera in the roof of the vehicle, which the two men were unaware of, recorded Blackston sexually assaulting Furlong's unconscious friend while both men were laughing and discussing having sex with the pair.
+Hinds was recorded saying: "We can fuck them", with Blackston recorded replying: "We are going to fuck them and leave them in my room."

 When the taxi arrived at the hotel Furlong and her friend were too intoxicated to walk, and hotel staff had to provide wheelchairs to get them out of the taxi.
 Hinds and Blackston then took the pair to separate rooms on the upper floors.
-At around 3:20 am, the hotel duty manager went to Hinds's room to investigate a complaint of loud noise, and on entering the room he saw Furlong laying on the floor.
+At around 3:20 am, the hotel duty manager went to Hinds's room to investigate a complaint of loud noise, and on entering the room he saw Furlong lying on the floor.
 Noticing her lips had turned white and she did not appear to be breathing, he attempted emergency resuscitation.
 An ambulance was then called to transport Furlong and her friend to a nearby medical facility, and shortly after 3:55 am Furlong was pronounced dead in the emergency room of Tokyo Medical University hospital.
 On 24 May 2012, Nicki Minaj posted on her Twitter feed to express sadness over the murder of Furlong and to offer "love & prayers" to her family back in Ireland.

 Hinds and Blackston were arrested at the scene and brought to a Shinjuku police station for interrogation.
-Hinds and Blackston were initially held for questioning on suspicion of sexually assaulting Furlong's unconscious friend on the back seat of the taxi, with both men being charged with quasi-forcible indecency on 29 May 2012.
-However, on 15 June 2012 the Tokyo Metropolitan Police Department re-arrested Hinds for the murder of Nicola Furlong after reviewing her autopsy report.
+Hinds and Blackston were initially held for questioning on suspicion of sexually assaulting Furlong's unconscious friend on the back seat of the taxi, with both men being charged with quasi-forcible indecency on 29 May 2012.On 15 June 2012 the Tokyo Metropolitan Police Department re-arrested Hinds for the murder of Nicola Furlong after reviewing her autopsy report.
 In July 2012, Japanese authorities announced that they were also investigating Blackston regarding a separate sexual assault allegedly carried out by him on another young woman in Kofu a few months previously.